nplab/ETSI-SCTP-Conformance-Testsuite/sctp-at-tests/README.md

 4. When the association is in SHUTDOWN-RECEIVED state and write() is called, Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
 Shouldn't EPIPE be reported?
 5. Two bundled SHUTDOWN_ACK chunks are sent.
 6. When the association is in SHUTDOWN-PENDING state and write() is called, Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
 Shouldn't EPIPE be reported?
+7. When the association is in SHUTDOWN-ACK-SENT state and write() is called, Linux reports ESHUTDOWN whereas FreeBSD reports ECONNRESET.
+Shouldn't EPIPE be reported?
-7. I is assumed that the sender of the SHUTDOWN always bundles a SACK, even if not necessary based on TSNs.
+8. I is assumed that the sender of the SHUTDOWN always bundles a SACK, even if not necessary based on TSNs.
-8. Not sure where it is specified that DATA chunks after SHUTDOWN chunk needs to be discarded.
+9. Not sure where it is specified that DATA chunks after SHUTDOWN chunk needs to be discarded.
 Looks like a protocol violation to me.
-9. After more than Max.Assoc.Retrans retranmissions, FreeBSD reports ECONNABORTED whereas Linux reports ETIMEDOUT.
+10. After more than Max.Assoc.Retrans retranmissions, FreeBSD reports ECONNABORTED whereas Linux reports ETIMEDOUT.